-MCLA does not operate any off-campus housing facilities, but does have an off-campus art gallery and design lab in downtown North Adams and classrooms at the 1Berkshire Building in Pittsfield.
-Campus Police Officers routinely patrol city streets which have a heavy concentration of college students in residence in proximity to the campus, as well as the two off-campus locations and athletic complex in North Adams.
-When an MCLA student is involved in an off-campus offense, MCLA Campus Police Officers may assist local law enforcement agencies with the investigation; however, the North Adams Police, Pittsfield Police or the Massachusetts State Police have primary jurisdiction in all areas off campus.
+MCLA does not operate any off-campus housing facilities, but does have an off-campus art gallery, design lab and administrative office in downtown North Adams and classrooms at the Berkshire Medical Center North Campus, Professional Building.
+Campus Police Officers routinely patrol city streets which have a heavy concentration of college students in residence in proximity to the campus, as well as the 3 off-campus locations and athletic complex in North Adams.
+When an MCLA student is involved in an off-campus offense, MCLA Campus Police Officers may assist local law enforcement agencies with the investigation; however, the North Adams Police, or the Massachusetts State Police have primary jurisdiction in all areas off campus.